a-maryam/redis-clone/README.md

     - hashes are created from the strings
 - Interactive command loop supporting SET/GET/DEL
 - Tests written for core command functions and collisions
-- In-progress: Server over TCP sockets, with Node.js as a client, submitting commands to the key value store
+- In-progress: Server over TCP sockets, with Node.js as a client, submitting commands to the key value store [Postponed]

 ## Bugs / Pitfalls
 - Triggered invalid reads in Valgrind by traversing linked list incorrectly, assumed a node existed when it didn't, used freed memory